snurk/sg_sandbox/README.md

 If you have done ONT resolution and/or manual editing of the GFA in Bandage you might want to 're-compact' the graph, e.g. to facilitate further layout picking or another round of ONT resolution.
 This can be done with the `src/process_simplified.sh`.

-Now you will need to form the layout.txt file(s) specifying the paths for which you want to compute the consensus sequences.
+Now you will need to form the `layout.txt` file(s) specifying the paths for which you want to compute the consensus sequences.

-Each line of the layout.txt file should have the following format: `<name> <node1>[+,-],<node2>[+,-],...`
+Each line of the `layout.txt` file should have the following format: `<name> <node1>[+,-],<node2>[+,-],...`

 **NB:** Bangage's *Output/Specify exact path* functionality is very convenient for selecting multi-node paths.

 ## Consensus and post-processing
 ### Consensus
-Consensus for the identified layouts can be obtained by running `src/consensus/launch.sh`.
+Consensus for the identified layouts can be obtained by running `src/consensus/launch.sh`, providing the working folder with `layout.txt` file as one of the parameters.
+The resulting output will be in `cns.renamed.fasta` file in the that folder.

 Provided `src/consensus/config.yaml` should not need any modification if you were building the graph via the `src/canu_launch/master_trim.sh`.